cfengine/documentation/enterprise-cfengine-guide/hub_administration/extending-query-builder.markdown

 This instruction is created to explain how to extend the [Query Builder][Reporting UI#Query Builder] in the case where the enterprise hub database has new or custom tables that you want to use on the reporting page.

-The workflow in this guide is to edit a file that will be updated by CFEngien when you upgrade to a newer version of CFEngine.
+The workflow in this guide is to edit a file that will be updated by CFEngine when you upgrade to a newer version of CFEngine.
 Thus your changes are going to be deleted.
 Please make sure to either keep a copy of the edits you want to preserve, or add a relative file path `scripts/advancedreports/dca.js` to `$(sys.workdir)/httpd/htdocs/preserve_during_upgrade.txt` to preserve `dca.js` during the CFEngine upgrade process.